HC.SVNT.DRACONES

 Nothing is done for nothing, however, and his Majesty's intentions turned out to be entirely in keeping with his entrepreneurial disposition: missives were sent to kingdoms far and wide soliciting bids for the hand of the eldest (and most beloved) son of Regis Rex (as ever, caveat emptor).
 In the event, W Regis fetched enough to get the royal steamer out of hock (and the prudent monarch elected to make himself a passenger on it throughout the ensuing uproar).

-When the big day arrived the old hag found herself a leafy seat in the cemetery and nodded off till the wedding procession wormed its way by.
+When the big day finally arrived the old hag found herself a leafy seat in the cemetery and nodded off until the wedding procession could worm its way by.

-A word to the wise, young bride! she urged from the rubble of the Unmarked Mausoleum.
+—A word to the wise, young bride! she suddenly urged from the rubble of the Unmarked Mausoleum.

 The dour princess affected not to hear.

-The bride responded with an almost imperceptible signal to her attendant eunuch, whose broad and pileous midsection suddenly choked the old hag's line of sight and swallowed, within its pendulous folds, her gruff and unsolicited advice.
+The bride responded with an almost imperceptible signal to her eunuch, whose broad and pileous midsection promptly choked the old hag’s line of sight and swallowed, within its pendulous folds, the bulk of her unsolicited advice.

 Promises later, with her veil lifted (and her husband slobbering for a kiss), the princess no doubt struggled to maintain this level of decorousness.